|

 moulded details are nicely highlighted by the

 darker shades from the first coat of spray paint.
-As straightforward as this model
+As

-is, it would need some adapting to fit the
+some adapting to fit the reduced footprint

-reduced footprint available on the narrow layout.
+available on the narrow layout.

-low-relief model was reduced further in depth
+off, the already low-relief model was reduced

-warehouse scene on the left hand segment.
+identical to the warehouse scene on the left hand

-more stability I cut a 2cm thick piece of
+give the model a bit more stability I cut a 2cm

-the building's front
+the back of the building's front

 |